astropy/astropy/docs/coordinates/sgr-example.rst

 ---------------------------------------------------

-This document describes in detail how to subclass and define a custom spherical coordinate system, as mentioned in :ref:`designing` and the docstring for `~astropy.coordinates.coordsystems.SphericalCoordinatesBase`.
+This document describes in detail how to subclass and define a custom spherical coordinate system, as mentioned in :doc:`designing` and the docstring for `~astropy.coordinates.coordsystems.SphericalCoordinatesBase`.
 In this example, we will define a coordinate system defined by the plane of orbit of the Sagitarrius Dwarf Galaxy (hereafter Sgr; as defined in Majewski et al. 2003).